juliabreeden/PinterestApprenticeship/README.md

 ## Getting in Touch

-Feel free to reach out to me through the contact information provided on the site.
-I am open to discussing my projects, experiences, and the potential to contribute to Pinterest's dynamic team.
+Feel free to reach out to me through the contact information provided on the website.
+I would love to discuss my projects, experiences, and my potential to contribute to the dynamic and imaginative Pinterest team.